luyadev/luya/docs/guide/lesson-admin-custom-angular-view.md

-# Create a Custom Angular Controller and Admin View
+# Create a custom AngularJS controller and an admin view

-Sometimes you just want to create your own view within the admin module with your own angular controller, view and api responses.
-Therefore this lessions shows you what you need, how to register and create a quick basic view within minutes.
+Sometimes you just want to create your own view within the admin module with your own AngularJS controller, view and api responses.
+Therefore this lessons shows you what is needed, how to register and create a quick basic view within minutes.

-This lession assumes, that you already have an admin module registered and running, see [[lesson-module.md]].
+This lesson assumes, that you already have an admin UI module registered and running, see [[lesson-module.md]].

-## Register Menu
+## Register menu

 Let your menu know that you have a new menu node.